enactdev/CISC_106_F18/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/enactdev/CISC_106_F18/master)

+Click the binder link above to open this repository in an online notebook.
+(Right click to open in a new tab or window)

+If you miss a class, or want to review, open the notebook shared in that class and select menu item "Kernel => Restart & Clear Output."
+Then step through each notebook cell.
+(Hint: Shift + Enter is a keyboard shortcut to execute a cell and move to the next cell.)

+Use the scratchpad notebook to run test code as you work through problems.
+If you install Python on your own machine you can open a Python shell window instead.

-Here you will find materials that were used, discussed, or created in class.
+This repository will contain materials that were used, discussed, or created in class.

 You do not have to create an account on GitHub, but you should.